-Most slide layouts will include body text with bullets.
+Most of the master slides in Keynote include body text with bullets.
 To add text without bullets, you can create a free text box.
-A free text box will expand or contract depending on the text inside of it, however the text included in it will not show up in outline view.
+A free text box will expand or contract depending on the text inside of it.
+However, the text included in it will not show up in outline view.